morskyjezek/jezek-site/_posts/2022-09-11-shell-commands-find-replace.md

 The above illustrates some of the power of the `find` command.
 Here it searches for each of the markdown files with a name meeting the specific search parameters, then the `-exec` option runs the sed command with the regular expression created above.

-> Aside: note the `find` uses what looks like regex to search for certain files.
-While similar, this is an example of a "file expansion" search also konwn as "globbing," which approach pattern matching similar to regex but specific to searching file paths (see [Globbing](https://tldp.org/LDP/abs/html/globbingref.html)).
-To find posts that don't inlude ones posted in August, for example, try the `find` command:
+> Aside: This `find` construction uses what looks like a regular expression to search for certain files, but in fact this a different sort of pattern matching.
+While similar to regex, this is an example of a "file expansion" search also known as "globbing," which approach pattern matching similar to regex but specific to searching file paths (see [Globbing](https://tldp.org/LDP/abs/html/globbingref.html)).
+To use a regular expression in find, the Zshell uses the `-regex` option.
+While a more limited pattern matching option, globbing can do a lot.
+For example, to find posts that don't inlude ones posted in August, try the `find` command:
 >
 > ```
-> find _posts -type f -name '202[012]-[01][01234567]*'
+> find _posts -type f -name '202[012]-[01]-[01234567]*'
 > ```

 So to sum up: Using this one line of commands, developed piece by piece, I quickly updated all of the include statements for all of the posts on the site.